rojo-rbx/rbx-dom/format/binary.md

 The `Bool` type is stored as a single byte.
 If the byte is `0x00`, the bool is `false`.
 If it is `0x01`, it is `true`.

-When an array of `Bool`s is present, they are stored in sequence.
+When an array of `Bool` values is present, they are stored in sequence.

 ### Int32
 **Type ID `0x03`**